Ex-employees of Titanic submersible's owner to testify before Coast Guard panel

 The public hearing “aims to uncover the facts surrounding the incident and develop recommendations to prevent similar tragedies in the future,” the Coast Guard said in a statement Friday.
 The ongoing Marine Board of Investigation is the highest level of marine casualty investigation conducted by the Coast Guard and is “tasked with examining the causes of the marine casualty and making recommendations to improve maritime safety,” the statement said.

-The hearing is taking place in Charleston, South Carolina, and is scheduled to last two weeks.
+The hearing is taking place in Charleston County, South Carolina, and is scheduled to last two weeks.
 The board is expected to issue a report with evidence, conclusions and recommendations once its investigation is finished.

 OceanGate's former director of administration, former finance director and other witnesses who worked for the company are also expected to testify.
 The witness list also includes numerous Coast Guard officials, scientists, government and industry officials and others.